Tumpsq/photoportfolio/README.md

 ## Porfolio App for photographers

+- To do:
+  * App optimization as now too large images are causing slower phones to run slower.

-- This is a simple photo showcasing app for landscape photographers.
+- This is a simple **ongoing** photo showcasing app for landscape photographers.
 - More features will be added when I have more time to do so.
   * More detailed profile information section.
-  * App optimization as now too large images are causing slower phones to run slower.
   * Photo navigation feature for more controllable user experience so user can view entire photos also with smaller devices.
+  * Slicker navigation menu arrow.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).